reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 title: 'Tutorial: Tic-Tac-Toe'
 ---

-We'll explain things as we go, but we suggest you first read through the [Quick Start](/learn) page to get an overview of the main concepts in React.

 ## Before We Start the Tutorial {/*before-we-start-the-tutorial*/}

-We will build a small game during this tutorial. **You might be tempted to skip it because you're not building games -- but give it a chance.** The techniques you'll learn in the tutorial are fundamental to building any React app, and fully understanding it will give you a deep understanding of React.
+We will build a small game during this tutorial.
+The techniques you'll learn in the tutorial are fundamental to building any React app, and fully understanding it will give you a deep understanding of React.

 <Note>